-In a bowl, add the beef along with oyster sauce, brown sugar, soy sauce, fish sauce, grated garlic, baking soda, ground black pepper, and sesame oil.
-Marinate for 30 minutes or overnight for best results.
+In a bowl, add the cubed steak along with oyster sauce, brown sugar, soy sauce, fish sauce, grated garlic, baking soda, ground black pepper, and sesame oil.
+Mix until combined and marinate for 30 minutes or up to 2 hours.

-Heat a wok over high heat with 2 tablespoons of neutral oil and add the marinated beef.
+Heat a wok over high heat with 2 tablespoons of neutral oil and add the marinated steak.
 Sear for 30 seconds until the beef is seared, then toss for 2 minutes until the marinade is caramelized and the beef is done to your liking.
+Remove the beef from the wok, leaving any residual oil.

 Serve with sliced cucumbers, tomatoes and freshly steamed white rice if desired.